-Your LinkedIn profile is a great place to showcase your thought leadership, build your professional network, and it is one of the first places recruiters go when evaluating you for an open role.
-Here are some tips for making the most of the platform in the new year.
+LinkedIn is a great place to showcase your thought leadership, build your professional network, and your profile is one of the first places recruiters go when evaluating you for an open role.
+When is the last time your updated your LinkedIn?
+Here are some tips for up-leveling your profile to make the most of the platform in the new year.

 Update Your Profile Photo and Header Photo